-Kansas State University does not require the GRE for admission into the master's degree program in family and community services.
+Kansas State University does not require the GRE for admission into the master's degree in youth development program.

 To qualify for financial aid, graduate students must be enrolled in 5 semester hours in the fall and spring semesters (half-time), and 3 hours in the summer.
 FAFSA forms must be filled out for all government loan programs.
 This form uses last year's income.
 If you've had a change in circumstances (i.e., quit work to go to school, have large moving or medical expenses) contact the financial aid office.
 They may be able to adjust your aid package based on this information.
 Student Financial Assistance provides financial aid forms, student guide, counseling and more.

 K-State does accept VA tuition assistance for distance education courses.
 More information on this option can be obtained by calling 1-800-432-8222.

 Kansas State University does not offer scholarships for part-time graduate students.
 To qualify for any scholarships, students must be enrolled in nine hours of graduate work.
 Most assistance for graduate students comes in the form of graduate assistantships.

 The GPIDEA program coordinator will send instructions and course registration materials for each course.
 Students enroll for all courses through their home institution.
 This means students will have only one enrollment process to complete and one check to write.
 All coursework completed will immediately be recorded on your K-State transcript.

 Tuition and Fees